meet-projects/Y1-Summer-Labs/10. Turtle Lab/README.md

 ### Wrapping up:
 - Please show your work to an Instructor or TA!
-- When you're done, make sure to submit the lab with the Submit button on the top right.
+- When you're done, click on the submission link: https://forms.gle/dsCehzjbqPteTTAj6
+- Copy your replit lab url, and paste it in the right place in the survey.
+- Submit the survey!

 <!--

 ## Wrapping up: